-Public Interest Partners collaborates with the Education Industry Network (EIN), a Project Management Practicum of San Jose State University, which pairs Information technology students and veterans with local businesses, academic institutions and non-profits.
-Students gain "real world" experience organizations receive a functional technical solution at no cost for labor.
-Teams of 3–5 students act as consultants.
-Over a 13-week semester, they handle the entire project lifecycle: defining requirements, designing the solution, building/implementing the system and providing user training and manuals.
-They personify Service Dominant Logic in action, serving as co-creators of an enterprise formed to help advance two disparate yet mutually-supportive missions.
+Public Interest Partners collaborates with the Education Industry Network (EIN), an academic Project Management Practicum led by teams of Information technology students attending San Jose State University, including a veteran of the United States Marine Corps.
+Over a 13-week semester, they handle the entire EIN project lifecycle: defining requirements, designing solutions, building and implementing the system, including content creation and website construction.The students personify diversity and Service Dominant Logic in action, serving as co-creators of an equitable and inclusive Education Industry Network.

 1) Student CEOs and Nonprofit Executive Directors – Students are positioned not only as project contributors, but as founders of startup concepts aimed at improving academic–industry collaboration.